snl-dakota/dakota/docs/user/usingdakota/advanced/restartcapabilities.rst

 The Dakota restart utility program provides a variety of facilities for managing restart files from Dakota executions.
-The executable program name is and it has the following options, as shown by the usage message returned when executing the utility without any options:
+The executable program name is ``dakota_restart_util`` and it has the following options, as shown by the usage message returned when executing the utility without any options:

 ::